Centenarian: British and Commonwealth realms

+In Commonwealth realms in which the monarch does not ordinarily reside, honorees can also receive congratulations from the governor-general.
+In Canada, application must be made through the GGS official website.
+Similarly, in New Zealand, honorees must apply for greetings through the official government website.

 British traditions

 The traditions of British centenarians receiving greetings and congratulations was established by King Edward VII in 1908.

 The famous acrobat and tightrope walker Henry Johnson received a congratulatory letter from Edward VII via his royal courtier Viscount Knollys in 1906.
-The tradition of Royal congratulations continued in 1908, when the Secretary for King Edward VII sent a congratulatory letter to Reverend Thomas Lord of Horncastle, Lincolnshire in a newspaper clipping, declaring, "I am commanded by the King to congratulate you on the attainment of your hundredth year, after a most useful life".
+The tradition of royal congratulations continued in 1908, when the secretary for King Edward VII sent a congratulatory letter to Reverend Thomas Lord of Horncastle, Lincolnshire, in a newspaper clipping, declaring, "I am commanded by the King to congratulate you on the attainment of your hundredth year, after a most useful life".

-The practice was formalised from 1917, under the reign of King George V, who also sent congratulations then sent by a telgram on the attainment of a Diamond Wedding Anniversary (or jubilee) marking 60 years of marriage.
+The practice was formalised from 1917, under the reign of King George V, who also sent congratulations then sent by a telegram on the attainment of a diamond wedding anniversary (or jubilee) marking 60 years of marriage.

-During the reign of King George V, only 24 telegrams were sent; however, with the aging population, this increased to 273 during 1952, when long-reigning monarch Queen Elizabeth II ascended the throne.
+During the reign of King George V, only 24 telegrams were sent; however, with the aging population, this increased to 273 during 1952, when the longest-reigning monarch Queen Elizabeth II ascended the throne.
 The Queen also sent a telegram, and later a portrait-style greeting card with the notation, "I am so pleased to know that you are celebrating your one hundredth birthday.
 I send my congratulations and best wishes to you on such a special occasion."
 Each few years the card was updated with a current updated picture of the Queen to ensure people did not receive the same card more than once.
 The Queen further sent her congratulations on one's 105th birthday and every year thereafter as well as on special wedding anniversaries.

-Oceania

-In Commonwealth Countries like New Zealand, congratulation's are sent to recipients by the British Monarch (currently King Charles III), as well as dignitaries including the Governor General, the Prime Minister, the Minister for Seniors and also local Government, honorees must apply for greetings through the official government website.